aryanranderiya/aryanranderiya/README.md

 - I’m currently working on a personal AI assistant called GAIA → [heygaia.io](https://heygaia.io)
 - Sometimes i write random blogs, you can check them out [here](https://blog.aryanranderiya.com).
+- I'm also a bit active on the tweeter (𝕏) so follow me [@aryanranderiya](https://blog.aryanranderiya.com).
 - Check out [my Portfolio](https://aryanranderiya.com)!
-- Reach me at aryan@heygaia.io or [here](https://aryanranderiya.com/Contact)
+- Reach me at aryan@heygaia.io or [here](https://aryanranderiya.com/Contact).
+I try to read and respond to all my emails (within good reason)

-A lot of my repositories are client work that can't be published publicly, you can read more about them on [my portfolio](https://aryanranderiya.com/SoftwareProjects)
+A lot of my github repositories are client work that can't be published publicly, but you can read more about them on [my portfolio](https://aryanranderiya.com/SoftwareProjects)

 <!-- - ⚡ Fun fact : I have a Spotify [playlist](https://open.spotify.com/playlist/1kDa0wKgm0baT3550xsURH) with over 1700 songs -->